Lavanyax404/Bank-Surveillance-System/README.md

-# GuardIQ : AI-Powered Surveillance System for Banks
+# AI-Powered Surveillance System for Banks